“Find your passion.”

 To determine whether or not a particular craft, job, or vocation is your true passion, start by asking yourself: Why?

-We live in a society and system that trains us go to school, earn good grades, graduate, earn enough money to live well, build up a pension or 401K.
+We live in a society and system that trains us to go to school, earn good grades, graduate, earn enough money to live well, and build up a pension or 401K.

 And there’s nothing wrong with building your bank account.

 Because the craft that you love is never a career that you pursue purely for the sake of making money.

-Passion is always a craft that you choose purely for the sake of doing it, for the fulfillment that comes over you when you’re working—simply because it makes you happy.
+Passion is always a craft you choose purely for the sake of doing it, for the fulfillment that comes over you when you’re working—simply because it makes you happy.

 2. Work Doesn’t Feel Like “Work” Anymore.
 Work Becomes Play